 RackConnect Automation has not updated iptables on the server since

 RackConnect Automation creates a RETURN rule at the end of the

 RS-RackConnect-*chains only when it is operating in merge mode.
 If you have created the

 /etc/rackconnect-allow-custom-iptablesfile, but RackConnect Automation has not yet updated iptables on your server, there is not a RETURN rule and iptables stop processing rules as soon as it reaches the end of the relevant

 RS-RackConnect-*chain.
-You can remedy the situation by forcing a software firewall refresh using the create a temporary network policy method detailed earlier in this article.
+You can remedy the situation by forcing a software firewall refresh by using the create a temporary network policy method detailed earlier in this article.
 As long as

 A RackConnect rule is already handling the packet.

 Iptables rules are handled on a “first match” basis.
 If a rule in the relevant

 RS-RackConnect-*chain matches a packet, iptables does as that rule says (ACCEPT or DROP it) and stops processing further rules.
 If the matching

 RS-RackConnect-*rule is insufficient for your needs, you might need to adjust your network policies to remove the matching rule in order to allow iptables to continue down the rule list to your custom rule.

 If you have any questions about RackConnect or this change, contact your Rackspace Support team.